Nitesh058Raj/Menu-Program/README.md

 # Menu-Program

-A simple python based menu program:
+A simple Python-based menu program:

 ![Alt text](Resources/image.png)

-Still in process...
+Still in the process...
 Improving day by day